jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

         self.assertIsNone(a_list.sort())

   the terminal still shows green, sort_ returns :ref:`None` when called.
-I add another assertion to see what it did to the list_
+I add another assertion to see what it did to the :py:class:`list`

   .. code-block:: python